pyphs/pyphs/README.rst

 Installation
 ==============
-It is possible to install ``pyphs`` from package (if you just want to use it) or source (if you plan to use it for development).
+It is possible to install ``PyPHS`` from package (if you just want to use it) or source (if you plan to use it for development).
 Whichever method you choose, make sure that all prerequisites are installed.

 Prerequisites
 -------------

-The ``pyphs`` package run on Python 2.7 and Python
+The ``PyPHS`` package run on Python 2.7 and Python
-3.4 or newer, with the following packages installed:
+3.5 or newer (3.4 is no longer tested), with the following packages installed:

 - `sympy <http://www.sympy.org/fr/>`_
 - `numpy <http://www.numpy.org>`_